RosemyneH/RosemyneH/README.md

 ### `RosemyneH`

-Crafting a seamless interface for the Synastria project.
+Crafting a seamless interface for the Synastria WoW project.
 I build tools that transform complex game data into intuitive, rewarding experiences.

 <a href="https://github.com/RosemyneH?tab=repositories">View Repos</a> ·
 <a href="https://github.com/RosemyneH/OmniInv-Syn">OmniInv</a> ·